 To help prevent the spread of COVID-19, many upcoming events have been cancelled or postponed and business operations altered.
 For up-to-date information please check with individual events and businesses.

 Minnesota Welcome Centers

-Minnesota’s welcome centers across the state remain open but will not be staffed by travel experts.
-Custodians will remain on staff and are devoted to keeping the facilities clean and safe for travelers to use.
-Visitors looking for travel information may contact our travel experts at [email protected] or 1-888-VISITMN (1-888-847-4866).
+Minnesota’s welcome centers across the state are open and staffed by travel experts daily from 9 a.m.-5 p.m.
+Custodians are keeping the facilities clean and safe for travelers to use.
+Visitors looking for travel information may also contact our travel experts at [email protected] or 1-888-VISITMN (1-888-847-4866).
 Due to the Coronavirus (COVID-19) emergency, orders may be delayed.

 General Restrictions & Guidelines

 Continue to work from home if you can.